jonaskay/tuas-chat/README.md

-# README
+# tuas-chat

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a simple chat app for Rails using React and Webpack.

+## Requirements

-* Ruby version
+* Ruby

-* System dependencies

-* Configuration

-* Database creation
+* Bundler

-* Database initialization
+* PostgreSQL

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Node.js

-* ...
+* Yarn

+## Install

+To install the project, run

+  $ ./bin/setup

+To setup the database, run

+  $ rails db:create db:migrate